On this page

 There are a number of pension scheme providers including the National Employment Savings Trust (NEST).
 Established by the Government, NEST has a public service obligation to accept all employers that apply to join it.

-Find further information about pension service providers, including master trusts, on the NAPF website.
+- Find further information about pension scheme providers, including master trusts, on the NAPF website.

 Questions to ask providers

 Questions you should ask about the legal requirements include: